kathykok/LtTesterAssignment/README.md

 4. Layout is not responsive
 5. Saving a null Hire Date shows the word "null" in the blurb
 6. Saving a null Hire Date causes the date picker to become unusable after refresh
+7. There is no validation on the Date fields (can be in the future)
-7. Blurb does not update until Save then page refresh
+8. Blurb does not update until Save then page refresh
-8. File uploader does not accept .png images
+9. File uploader does not accept .png images
-9. Photo is not saved
+10. Photo is not saved

 Usability issues:
 1. Notes and Address fields not wide enough